RachieCodes/pathing-algorithms/web/README.md

-# Pathfinding Algorithm Visualizer - Web Interface
+# Pathfinding Algorithm Visualizer - Web Assets

-An interactive web-based tool for visualizing and comparing different pathfinding algorithms.
+This directory contains the static assets (CSS, JavaScript, images) used by the pathfinding visualizer.

+**Note**: The main HTML file is now at the root level (`/index.html`) for GitHub Pages deployment.
+This directory contains the supporting files.

 ## Features